Arianli/facial-expression-recognition-cnn/README.md

-# Facial Expression Recognition with CNN

-## Overview

-This project implements a CNN-based facial expression recognition model for classifying facial images into seven emotion categories.

-The project is inspired by my previous research experience with HKUST CSE, where I worked on deep learning-based facial expression recognition using Python, OpenCV, TensorFlow, and CNN-based models.

-## Motivation

-Facial expression recognition is an important task in computer vision and affective computing.
-It can be used in human-computer interaction, emotion-aware AI systems, education technology, and healthcare-related applications.

-The goal of this project is to build a simple but complete research-style pipeline for facial expression recognition, including data preprocessing, model training, evaluation, and result analysis.

-## Emotion Categories

-The model is planned to classify facial images into seven basic emotion categories:

-- Angry
-- Disgust
-- Fear
-- Happy
-- Sad
-- Surprise
-- Neutral

-## Planned Methods

-- Image preprocessing
-- CNN model implementation
-- Model training and validation
-- Accuracy and loss visualization
-- Confusion matrix analysis
-- Error analysis across emotion categories

-## Tools

-- Python
-- TensorFlow
-- OpenCV
-- NumPy
-- Pandas
-- Matplotlib
-- scikit-learn

-## Project Status

-This project is currently in progress.

-Current steps:

-- [x] Create project repository
-- [x] Write project README
-- [ ] Prepare dataset
-- [ ] Build preprocessing pipeline
-- [ ] Implement CNN model
-- [ ] Train and evaluate model
-- [ ] Add results and analysis

-## Expected Output

-The final project will include:

-- Training and validation accuracy curves
-- Confusion matrix
-- Model performance summary
-- Discussion of common classification errors
-- Suggestions for future improvement
+# Facial Expression Recognition CNN Baseline

+This repository contains a small reproducible baseline for facial expression recognition using a convolutional neural network.

+The goal of this project is not to propose a new model, but to build a clear end-to-end pipeline for:

+- loading a facial expression dataset
+- preprocessing facial images
+- training a CNN classifier
+- evaluating model performance
+- analyzing common classification errors

+## Why this project

+I am interested in computer vision and affective computing.
+This project is a practice-oriented extension of my previous experience with facial expression recognition, where I used Python, OpenCV, TensorFlow, and CNN-based models for emotion classification.

+## Task

+The model classifies facial images into seven emotion categories:

+- angry
+- disgust
+- fear
+- happy
+- sad
+- surprise
+- neutral

+## Current Status

+- Repository structure created
+- Baseline CNN implementation in progress
+- Training and evaluation results will be added after experiments are completed

+## Planned Evaluation

+The model will be evaluated using:

+- validation accuracy
+- training and validation loss curves
+- confusion matrix
+- per-class error analysis

+## Limitations

+This is a baseline reproduction project.
+It does not claim state-of-the-art performance.
+The main purpose is to demonstrate a complete and reproducible computer vision workflow.